pereiradaniel/javascripting/Readme.md

 # Javascripting Solutions :innocent:

 These are my solutions for the Learnyounode tutorial available [here][javacsriptingLink].
-In the comments, there are several solutions and the official solution.
+In the comments.
+The official solutions are provided upon passing each task.
 The blog posts have reference links to the relevant Node and Javascript docs.

 ![Screenshot](/screenshot.png)